 Ways To Support the Raystede Centre

-In addition to all that I have mentioned Raystede also runs an online adoption service, they coordinate and manage an animal fostering service, they run Peaceways an animal crematorium, they organiser regular webinars and take part in community events.
-They even have their own veterinary team.
+In addition to all that I have mentioned Raystede also runs an online adoption service, coordinates and manages an animal fostering service, runs Peaceways an animal crematorium, organises regular webinars and takes part in community events.
+They even have a veterinary team.

-Ways in which Raystede encourage support is to donate, organise or attend fundraising events, become a friend of Raystede by donating a monthly sum, volunteer to help, shop on site, join their lottery, leave a gift in your will or simply spread the word.
+Ways in which Raystede encourage support is by donating, organising or attending fundraising events, becoming a friend of Raystede by donating a monthly sum, volunteering to help, shopping on site, joining their lottery, leaving a gift in your will or simply spreading the word.
 It would be great if you shared this blog on the links below.

 Drop By… They Don’t All Peck…